TodePond/MapPond/README.md

 # MapPond

-This repo is a visual I made for these videos:<br>
+This project is a visual I made for these videos:<br>
 🧳 [Tourism](https://youtu.be/nCR9zMU2Q_M)<br>
 📌 Tourism 2: Off-Road (coming soon!)